UtkarshMishra04/pixel-representations-RL/README.md

 **Description**:

 This repository is a collection of widely used self-supervised auxiliary functions used for learning representations in reinforcement learning.
 Learning representations for pixel-based control has gained significant attention recently in reinforcement learning.
 A wide range of methods have been proposed to enable efficient learning.
-Such methods can be broadly classsified into few categories based on the auxiliary loss used, namely, with State metric (DBC, MiCO), Reconstruction (DREAMER, TIA), Contrastive (CURL) and Non-Contrastives (SPR) losses.
+Such methods can be broadly classsified into few categories based on the auxiliary loss used, namely, with State metric ([DBC](https://github.com/facebookresearch/deep_bisim4control)), Reconstruction ([DREAMER](https://github.com/google-research/dreamer), [TIA](https://github.com/kyonofx/tia)), Contrastive ([CURL](https://github.com/MishaLaskin/curl)) and Non-Contrastives ([SPR](https://github.com/mila-iqia/spr)) losses.

 ![Baseline Architecture](./assets/baseline.png)